aws-samples/sp-api-lwa-rotation/BLOG.md

 ### 2. Create a Lambda using the SecureString to Call SP-API

-We will then create a Lambda function that makes an API call to the AWS System Manager services to get the plaintext of the LWA Client ID and Client Secret.
-To grant the required permissions for KMS and System Manager, we modified the default IAM Policy for the Lambda Role as the Policy below.
+As the next step, we create a Lambda function to make an API call to the AWS System Manager services getting the plain text of the SP-API LWA Client ID and Client Secret.
+To grant the required permissions for KMS and System Manager, we use the IAM Policy below for the Lambda Role.

 ```json
 {